forrestcheungtw/forrestcheungtw.github.io/index.md

 <div style="text-align: justify;">

-Like many people, my first real encounter with academic research was during my undergraduate dissertation.
-I joined the Psychosis Lab, where I worked on a project looking at how working memory is affected in people with psychosis proneness.
+  <p>Like many people, my first real encounter with academic research was during my undergraduate dissertation.
+I joined the Psychosis Lab, where I worked on a project looking at how working memory is affected in people with psychosis proneness.</p>

-After graduating, I applied to a few research assistant jobs and eventually took on a role as a project manager at the <a href="https://csrp.hku.hk/" target="_blank">Centre for Suicide Research and Prevention</a> at HKU.
+  <p>After graduating, I applied to a few research assistant jobs and eventually took on a role as a project manager at the <a href="https://csrp.hku.hk/" target="_blank">Centre for Suicide Research and Prevention</a> at HKU.
 I worked on projects exploring protective factors against suicide, as well as analyzing the content of suicide notes.
-It was important work, but not the happiest job in the world — so after about a year and a half, I decided to step away.
+It was important work, but not the happiest job in the world — so after about a year and a half, I decided to step away.</p>

-I spent some time abroad, enjoying life, and thinking seriously about what I wanted to do next.
+  <p>I spent some time abroad, enjoying life, and thinking seriously about what I wanted to do next.
 In early 2018, I applied for a PhD and joined the <a href="https://sleep.hku.hk/" target="_blank">Sleep Research Clinic and Laboratory</a> at HKU, under the guidance of Prof. Shirley Li.
-I was also lucky to collaborate with the <a href="https://www.psychiatry.cuhk.edu.hk/sau/sleep-assessment-unit/" target="_blank">Li Chiu Kong Family Sleep Assessment Unit</a> at CUHK.
+I was also lucky to collaborate with the <a href="https://www.psychiatry.cuhk.edu.hk/sau/sleep-assessment-unit/" target="_blank">Li Chiu Kong Family Sleep Assessment Unit</a> at CUHK.</p>

-My doctoral work focused on how circadian rhythms contribute to insomnia in adolescents and explored bright light therapy as a treatment for delayed sleep phase.
-During this time, I became increasingly interested in how misaligned body clocks affect not just sleep, but also diet, functioning, and overall health — which brings me to my current work!
+  <p>My doctoral work focused on how circadian rhythms contribute to insomnia in adolescents and explored bright light therapy as a treatment for delayed sleep phase.
+During this time, I became increasingly interested in how misaligned body clocks affect not just sleep, but also diet, functioning, and overall health — which brings me to my current work!</p>

 </div>